Analyse data and information and present outputs

 Overview

+This standard is about analysing data and information and presenting the outputs of the analysis.
 You will need to be able to select and use appropriate tools and techniques to analyse data and information.
 Tools and techniques will vary according to the data and information that is being analysed and your area of work.
 You will also need to be able to present the outputs of data and information analysis using suitable methods.
 Presentation methods will depend on the needs of the audience and the type of data and information that is being presented.

 Performance criteria